scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_authentication/web_app_sec_auth_design_flaws.md

   Usual context
     Given to helpdesk individuals so they can switch into a customers account.

+  Backdoor password
+    Sometimes as simple as a ubiquitous password that can be used with any username

   Problems
     As it's a 'hidden' function, it might have insufficient access controls.
       Ex:
        By finding the 'hidden' url
        A cookie such as "SessionOf=user" that can be easily changed.
+    If admin users can be impersonated, there could be a huge vulnerability

+Password Validation Policies
+  Some apps might not display password validation messages to the user
+    Instead, they can simply perform their own "sanitation" Bad examples
+        Only use the first n characters of a password performing a case-insensitive check
+        Stripping unusual characters

+Predictable usernames that can be enumerated
+  Ex: user1, user2, etc.

+Predictable Initial Passwords
+  Some applications generate an initial password for you
+    Is it truly random?

+    1 Ex: Users are created all at once or in sizable batches Any pattern that you can deduce and extrapolate to other users?
+        Is it derived from something that can be easily understood?
+Ex: username, title, etc.
+      This is most common in intranet-based corporate apps
+        Ex: Where every employee has an acct and gets a notification of her password.

+Insecure distribution of creds
+  Account activation url
+    Usually allows a user to set their own password, etc.

+    Look for patterns in this url, or try to enumerate over its values

+CURRENTLY AT
+  Implementation Flaws in Authentication